Nestlé Purina PetCare: Statistics

-As of 2005, Purina Petcare was Nestlé's second most profitable division behind pharmaceuticals.
+As of 2005, Purina PetCare was Nestlé's second most profitable division behind pharmaceuticals.
 It was the largest pet food manufacturer by market share in the US and the second-largest in Europe.
-As of 2012, globally Purina has a 23.1 percent share of the pet food market, while its largest competitor, Mars, has a 23.4 percent share.
+As of 2012, globally Purina has a 23.1 per cent share of the pet food market, while its largest competitor, Mars, has a 23.4 per cent share.
 According to a Research and Markets report, competition between Nestlé and Mars has been "fierce."

-In 2010, Nestlé Purina Petcare won the Malcolm Baldrige National Quality Award based on organizational and manufacturing performance.
-Its manufacturing operations have continuously reduced the amount of materials used in packaging, increased the recycling of waste product and reduced water usage, in addition to installing solar panels to produce electricity for its offices and facilities.
-In 2011, Nestlé Purina Petcare was ranked as one of 11 most sustainable companies in Two Tomorrow's annual ranking.
+In 2010, Nestlé Purina PetCare won the Malcolm Baldrige National Quality Award based on organizational and manufacturing performance.
+Its manufacturing operations have continuously reduced the amount of materials used in packaging, increased the recycling of waste products and reduced water usage, in addition to installing solar panels to produce electricity for its offices and facilities.
+In 2011, Nestlé Purina PetCare was ranked as one of the 11 most sustainable companies in Two Tomorrow's annual ranking.
 As of 2014, it has 19 manufacturing plants.

+In 2021, Purina PetCare enabled Nestlé to reach its highest sales in five years.
+During the pandemic, consumers tended to buy petcare supplements.

+In FY21, Purina PetCare's annual revenue reached US$16.903 billion.
+By the start of 2022, Purina PetCare's sales witnessed an increase of nearly 14%.
+Indeed, Purina PetCare sales grew each quarter in 2022.
+In that year, Purina managed to rise and eventually lead to Nestlé's expansion worldwide.
+Also, Purina PetCare accounted for 90% of Nestlé's online pet sales in 2022.
+For instance, Purina's sales underwent a double-digit growth in China due to sales in online commerce and pet speciality.
+Accordingly, Purina's sales in FY22 reached $19.385 billion and its organic growth attained 14.5%.
+It was announced in 2023 that North America and Europe were still Purina's 'largest segments'.

+In January 2023, Purina was the largest pet care company in the US.
+The same year, in March, it was announced that Purina PetCare was the second largest category of Nestlé, following coffee, and had the largest market share in the U.S. During the first three months of 2023, Purina PetCare sales were US$5,267 million.
+Accordingly, Purina remained the "largest contributor" to Nestlé's organic growth.
+Dry dog food, dry cat food and wet cat food make up 80% of Purina's sales.
+Purina PetCare's performance during the first half of 2023, contributed the most to Nestlé as its sales from January to June reached US$10,799.